Jusas/gopromax-conversion-tools/README.md

 ## Prerequisites
 First off, you will need to have [ffmpeg](https://ffmpeg.org/) installed in order for the application to do anything meaningful.
 It will let you know on startup if ffmpeg can't be found.

+***Note:** In the .deb package it is declared as a dependency and will be automatically installed from apt.*

 Most Linux distros have it packaged and ready to install, consult your distro's package manager.
 If you're running Ubuntu or its derivatives, just run:

 ```